Here's What You're Going to Discover

 Learn about essential ingredients you need to start cooking Japanese food at home

-The multipurpose ingredient that can be used for a variety of dishes.
-Learn my tips on how to make it from scratch and how to best use it
+Dashi is the multipurpose ingredient that can be used for a variety of dishes.
+Learn a few tips on how to make it from scratch and how to best use it

-To get you started, we'll make a good variety of seasonal Japanese dishes using Japanese pantry ingredients, dashi, and seasonal vegetables.
+To get you started, we'll make a good variety of seasonal Japanese dishes using Japanese pantry ingredients, dashi, and simple recipes to get you eating in less than 30 minutes!

 Pat Tokuyama is a tofu enthusiast, who also happens to roast coffee and travels the world for music, surf and adventure.